Matt-A-Bennett/Matt-A-Bennett.github.io/fzf_launcher/fzf_launcher.md

 {% endhighlight %}

 <p>We launch fzf with the possibility of selecting multiple items and collect
 the arguments and store them in a variable.
-If no arguments are passed (e.g. if Esc pressed), we just return to terminal:</p>
+If no files are selected (e.g. if Esc pressed), we just return to terminal:</p>

 {% highlight bash %}